pietmacom/waveshare-poe-hat-b-cli/README.md

 # Waveshare PoE HAT CLI (Command Line Interface)
 Small command line interface for Waveshare PoE HAT B with OLED Display.

-Do whatever you like in shell (no need to recompile).

 ![](doc/PoE-HAT-B-details-5.png)

 ## Features